Magic: The Gathering formats: Brawl

 Brawl format is a variant format of Commander developed by WotC staff Gerritt Turner which launched in 2018.
 Brawl utilizes all cards that are currently legal in Standard and has a rotation schedule similar to that of Standard.
 While similar to traditional Commander, deck size is limited to 60 cards and each player starts with 30 health.
 The format is commonly played as a sanctioned event on Magic: The Gathering Online and on MTG Arena.
 It was a highly requested addition to MTG Arena but the "variant never took off on paper".
 The physical format was not well-received by the players due to a "shortage of preconstructed decks" and the resale price of individual cards.

 Other casual formats

 Various alternative rules can be used to govern the construction of decks.
 Some of these variants have become so popular that unsanctioned tournaments have taken place at various Magic tournaments and gaming-oriented conventions such as Gen Con.

-All-Play is an unofficial format using a 100 card deck.
-All 5 basic land cards are available at the side.
-On your turn you can play a land from one of the piles.
-During draw phase you draw 2 cards and discard 1 to the scrap pile.
-Hand limit is 3 cards and other players play off the same deck.
-Each player has their own discard pile and the scrap pile is not counted.
-If you trigger a scry you do it next turn before your draw step.